Yufan029/TheOdinProject/node-project/inventory-application/readme.md

 5. Delete category then redirect to the "/", lost the selected categories info.

 6. express-validator custom validation for unique category name. also LOWER used in the SQL sentence.

+7. When deleting the category, then re-render to the index.ejs file, we lost the previously selected category, after bit investigate, it has a couple of way to solve this:
+   a.
+Pass the selected via query string
+   b.
+Using session to store the previous condition and restore back when re-render.
+   c.
+Hidden form + POST
+   d.
+Client side js store the info into localstorage or DOM.